Skip to main content

 • Trigger node on failure"When authentication fails, the conversation will continue to this node."

 Both fields autocomplete against the dialog nodes in your AI Agent.
-The eye icon next to a selected node opens a preview.

 Common patterns: